October 12, 2017

 - Have their applications approved by the Senior Business Officer prior to central approval

-- Successfully complete an initial training session prior to card pick-up, as well as refresher training at least every 3 years
+- Successfully complete an initial training session, as well as refresher training at least every 3 years

 - Remain in good standing with home department